boddhisattva/learner-web/README.md

     - Create the Database Schema with: `rake db:create` and `rake db:migrate`

 #### Setting up a test user
-* In order to get started with using the app with an existing user, one could use the `rake db:seed` command
+* In order to get started with using the app with an existing user, one could use the `rake db:seed`
+* Additional learning categories can be currently added through `rails c` BE manually

 #### Running the Rails app & ensuring it takes in the latest CSS & JS changes